lifeBalance/bookshelf-API/README/intro_rest.md

 `GET`             | Read
 `UPDATE`, `PATCH` | Update
 `DELETE`          | Delete

+### 6. Code on Demand
+This is the only **optional** constraint of the REST architecture.
+Servers can temporarily extend or customize the functionality of a client by the transfer of executable code.
+An example of this constraint would be client-side JavaScript.

 ## The Richardson Maturity Model
 It's a model developed by [Leonard Richardson][12] to measure the level of compliance of our Web service with the constraints defined in the ReST architectural style.
 It has four levels, starting counting at 0: